-The global trend of declining newspaper reading is also present in Israel.
+The global trend of declining print affects Israel, too.
 Daily and weekend newspapers alike show a similar tendency (with some advantage to the latter).
 The declines are statistically significant.
 Eitan Kassif, CEO of Kantar Media Israel, a survey company, explains that the overall reading trend is calculated based on reading of all newspapers (meaning that overlaps are not included in the figures).
-Consequently, a significant share of the country's readers has stopped reading newspapers and consume instead information from other platforms (social networks) or in different formats (mobile push notes).[2]
+Consequently, a significant share of the country's readers has stopped reading newspapers and consume instead information from other platforms (social networks) or in different formats (mobile push notes).[10]

 This trend is also valid for television consumption.
 Television still enjoys solid audience popularity, but also shows stagnation in advertising sales, which for the first time in 2018 evened up with the growing digital advertising spending.
-(See Key Funders in this report) Given that 6.6 million Israelis use the internet across sectors and ages (13+ years old), accessing roughly 8 Gigabytes a day, with internet content consumption on mobile phones and online radio listenership up in the past two years by 90% and 50%, respectively, investments in online enterprises are expected to further grow.
+(See Key Funders in this report.)
+2020, with the COVID-19 pandemic, was a good year for television, which was not affected at all by the crisis and attracted 39% of the 2020 advertising pie pie - compared to 36% in the year before.
+Given that 6.6 million Israelis used the internet across sectors and ages (13+ years old), accessing 8 Gigabytes a day, with internet content consumption on mobile phones and online radio listenership up between 2017 and 2019 by 90% and 50%, respectively, investments in online enterprises are expected to further grow.
+The expenditure on digital advertising rose by 6% in 2020.
+This is a more moderate increase compared to 12% in 2019, but it is still, together with television the only two areas which were not impacted by the crisis.[11]

 Similar to previous years, the Israel Democracy Institute, a Jerusalem-based think tank, found a broad gap in the degree of trust between the Jewish and Arab citizens of Israel in the various Israeli public institutions.
 In 2018, this gap widened to a high record level.
 The level of trust in the media among both Jews and Arabs showed a slight increase in 2018 compared to the previous year, to 33% (Jews) and 18.5% (Arabs).
-Yet, media was nearly at the bottom of the heap when it comes to public trust, according to the Democracy Index: it ranked sixth out of eight public institutions.[3]
+Yet, media was nearly at the bottom of the heap when it comes to public trust, according to the Democracy Index: it ranked sixth out of eight public institutions.[12]